CaiB/ColorChord.NET/README.md

 The system performs very well, requiring negligible CPU and RAM, especially if only network output is needed.

 # Configuration
 Configuration is done through the `config.json` file.
 There is a sample config provided at the root of the repo, but you'll want to customize it to suit your needs.
-Below is a list of supported options:
+Find the supported options for each module below.

+- If an option is not specified in the configuration file, the default value is used.
+- If an unrecognized option or invalid value is specified, a warning is output to the console.
+Always check for these after modifying the config in case you made a mistake.
 - You can choose a different configuration file by running the program with the command line option `config <YourFile.json>`.
+- Range specifies the set of input values that _can_ be used.
+Extreme values may not make any sense in practice though, so make small changes from the defaults to start.
+Range is just specified to prevent completely invalid input.

 _* indicates an uncertain description.
 I don't fully understand the methodology of some of the visualizers that Charles included in ColorChord, so some of these are guesses.
 Play with the vaules until you get something nice :)_